Is IG Good for Crypto in 2026?

 The catch?
 No FSCS protection.
 The standard £85,000 compensation scheme doesn't cover crypto - but that's true for every UK crypto platform, not just IG.

-Existing IG users, buy-and-hold investors, and beginners wanting simple pricing from just £1.
-Not for traders needing wallet transfers, staking, or hundreds of altcoins.
-Cheap and trusted — but limited flexibility.
+In my view, it suits existing IG users, buy-and-hold investors, and beginners wanting simple pricing from just £1.
+I wouldn't recommend it for traders needing wallet transfers, staking, or hundreds of altcoins.
+Cheap and trusted - but limited flexibility.

 How Do You Buy Crypto on IG?
 (Step-by-Step)